IbkEhinmowo/colossus/README.md

 ## What Is This?

 Colossus is a distributed marketplace intelligence system.
-It’s a Chrome extension that snatches up marketplace listings, then hands them off to a Python FastAPI backend that parses, enhances, and generally makes my data look smarter than you on a Monday morning.
+It’s a Chrome extension that snatches up marketplace listings, then hands them off to a Python FastAPI backend that parses and enhances for whatever use case.

 ## How Does It Work?

-### The Pipeline (aka: The Data Olympics)
+### The Gist

 ```
 Chrome Extension → HTML Collector → FastAPI Server → BeautifulSoup Parser → LLM Wizardry → Structured Output